War Shipping Administration: Operations

 Under that authority cargo hulls were allocated to either commerce, Army or Navy.
 Many of the Army's ships and Naval transports were allocated by WSA.
 WSA, through its agents, directly operated ships in support of the services and civilian requirements.
 Among the more notable WSA operated ships were large and fast troop transports able to sail largely without escort with WSA operated Argentina, Brazil, John Ericsson, Lurline, Mariposa, Monterey, and Uruguay being among those ships.

 In addition, the WSA worked closely with the British Ministry of War Transport through the Combined Shipping Adjustment Board in ensuring most efficient use of available ship hulls and cargo carrying capacity.

 Under the "loading, discharging and general control of the movement of these ships" WSA developed and enforced improved methods of utilizing ship capacity and avoiding inefficient use of ships by commerce and the military services.

-Post war
+Postwar

 After the war, WSA vessels were used to carry home the huge number of armed personnel overseas, as part of Operation Magic Carpet.
 Over 3,500,000 men were brought home from overseas areas by December 1, 1945.

 On September 1, 1946, the WSA functions were returned to the Maritime Commission.